littlestar642/ehrBlockchain/README.md

 ![homepage](/screenshots/instantiate_pkg.png)

-8. Now  open  your  Ubuntu  terminal  in  the server folder  and  run  command `node src/app.js`.
-This will run a server listening on port 8000.

-9. Open new Ubuntu terminal in the client folder and run command `ng serve`.
-This will setup a server listening on port 4200.

-10. Access the homepage of our application by going to `https://localhost:4200/homepage`.
+8. Access the homepage of our application by going to `https://localhost:4200/homepage`.
 This completes run procedure of our system.
 This system can now be used by the user.

 ## Vision of the Product